verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 As we can see there is two non-party entry in the data.
-One of it is 'Ind' for Indipendent candidate and other one is 'Spk' which is short hand for House Speaker.
-Vote count for both of these instences are recorded in column 'other', given that condition it's a good practice to store these instences as other so we can make cross calculation between records to corresponding column data.
+One of it is 'Ind' for Independent candidate and other one is 'Spk' which is short hand for House Speaker.
+Vote count for both of these instances are recorded in column 'other', given that condition it's a good practice to store these instances as other so we can make cross calculation between records to corresponding column data.
 One way this could be helpful for us is to calculate how many votes first party received in all constituencies.

 ```python